Mitigating Hallucinations in LM-Based TTS Models via Distribution Alignment Using GFlowNets: Abstract

 \section{Abstract}

 Language Model (LM)-based Text-to-Speech (TTS) systems often generate hallucinated speech that deviates from input text.
 Existing mitigation strategies either demand excessive training resources or introduce significant inference latency.
-In this paper, we propose GFlOwNet-guided distribution AlignmenT (GOAT) for LM-based TTS, a post-training framework that mitigates hallucinations without relying on massive resources or inference cost.
+In this paper, we propose \textbf{G}Fl\textbf{O}wNet-guided distribution \textbf{A}lignmen\textbf{T} (GOAT) for LM-based TTS, a post-training framework that mitigates hallucinations without relying on massive resources or inference cost.
 Specifically, we first conduct an uncertainty analysis, revealing a strong positive correlation between hallucination and model uncertainty.
 Based on this, we reformulate TTS generation as a trajectory flow optimization problem and introduce an enhanced Subtrajectory Balance objective together with a sharpened internal reward as target distribution.
 We further integrate reward temperature decay and learning rate optimization for stability and performance balance.
 Extensive experiments show that GOAT reduce over 50\% character error rates on challenging test cases and lowering uncertainty by up to 58\%, demonstrating its strong generalization ability and effectiveness.
+Code: \href{https://github.com/lotuscarvedlife/GOAT}{https://github.com/lotuscarvedlife/GOAT}